-02.01 General Information

-02.02Accreditation

-02.03List of Degree Programs and Codes

-02.04 Diversity

-02.05Registration and Enrollment

-02.06Academics

-02.07 Confidentiality, Directory

-Information and Email

-02.08Instruction for Non-Eastman

-University of Rochester Students

-02.09Non-Matriculated Students

-02.10Student Financial Aid

-02.12Certificates and Diplomas

-02.14Mandatory Health Fee

-02.15Health Insurance

-02.16Student Health Insurance Options

-Process

-02.17Teacher Certification in New York

-State

-02.18 Grievance Policy

-Guidelines for Physical Contact

-02.19 During Lessons and Other

-Instructional Activities

-02.01 General Information

-It is the responsibility of the individual student to familiarize himself or herself with the announcements and regulations of the University published in official School publications such as the Academic Policy Handbook.
+02.01 General Information 02.02Accreditation 02.03List of Degree Programs and Codes 02.04 Diversity 02.05Registration and Enrollment 02.06Academics 02.07Confidentiality, Directory Information and Email 02.08Instruction for Non-Eastman University of Rochester Students 02.09Non-Matriculated Students 02.10Student Financial Aid 02.12Certificates and Diplomas 02.14Mandatory Health Fee 02.15Health Insurance 02.16 Student Health Insurance Options Process 02.17Teacher Certification in New York State 02.18Grievance Policy Guidelines for Physical Contact 02.19During Lessons and Other Instructional Activities 02.01 General Information It is the responsibility of the individual student to familiarize himself or herself with the announcements and regulations of the University published in official School publications such as the Academic Policy Handbook.
 The Eastman School Dean's Office and Registrar's Office also issue updated information throughout the year.
 While every effort is made to ensure the accuracy and timeliness of the information contained in publications, the University cannot guarantee its accuracy due to changes in announcements, teaching and administrative staff, and curricula and courses that may occur after publication date.
+The Student Code of Conduct, which establishes standards, policies, and procedures for the disciplinary system, can be found at the following website: www.esm.rochester.edu/reslife/policies-procedures/ Questions should be addressed to the Assistant Dean for Student Life.